Silver

 Bailey, joined the firm in 1840, the year that Kitchen died.
 In 1848, the name of the firm was changed to

-Bailey and Company.
+Bailey & Company.
 The company retailed

 silver made by local manufacturers until 1853, when it employed the silversmith